IDNR-Approved Activities

 • We hope you enjoy your stay.
 Remember, take only memories, leave only footprints.

-Accessibility at Hennepin Canal:
+Accessibility at the Hennepin Canal

-• Parking – Paved parking lots are located at the visitor center, at each of the thirty-three locks on the canal, and at bridges 15, 17, 28, 31, 34, 45, 46, 47, 48, and 56.
-There is a 200′ concrete sidewalk from the parking lot to the visitor center that has a slight incline.
+• Parking – Paved parking lots are located at the Visitor Center, at each of the thirty-three locks on the canal, and at bridges 15, 17, 28, 31, 34, 45, 46, 47, 48, and 56.
+There is a 200′ concrete sidewalk from the parking lot to the Visitor Center that has a slight incline.

 • Restrooms – Accessible vault toilets are available throughout the canal.
-The visitor center has accessible flush toilets available.
+The Visitor Center has accessible flush toilets available.

-• Trails – The Hennepin Canal trail is a concrete wheelchair accessible trail that can be accessed from the visitor center via the 300′ long oil and chip path from the parking lot.
+• Trails – The Hennepin Canal trail is a concrete wheelchair-accessible trail that can be accessed from the Visitor Center via the 300′ long oil and chip path from the parking lot.

-• Service animals are welcome on the canal, and water is available near the large shelter by the visitor center parking lot.
+• Service animals are welcome on the canal, and water is available near the large shelter by the Visitor Center parking lot.

 • Visitor Center – The exhibits in the center are tactile with informational displays.
 There are no braille or audio equipment displays.
 Accessible restrooms are available and chairs for sitting.